 Learn.
 Practice.
 Benefit.
-Development measures are effective when participants practice what they have learned.
-What measures support training transfer and how can transfer gaps be closed?
+Professional development measures are effective when participants practice what they have learned.
+Which measures support training transfer and how can transfer gaps be closed?

-A lot of work and time goes into designing and conducting training sessions.
-Before the training begins, it is carefully planned what will be conveyed.
+A lot of work and time goes into designing and delivering training sessions.
+Before the training starts, there is careful planning about what is to be conveyed.
 It is measured what the employees know and can do.
-Ideally, it is taken into account which new skills the participants want to learn.
-Trainers motivate their participants and ensure learning success through engaging training content, many exercises, and lively presentations.
-When participants return to the workplace, managers and colleagues should support the practical transfer.
+Ideally, consideration is given to which new skills the participants wish to learn.
+Trainers motivate their participants and ensure learning success through engaging training content, numerous exercises, and lively presentations.
+When participants return to the workplace, leaders and colleagues should support the practical transfer.
 The newly trained employees need time and practice to apply new knowledge and to regularly implement new behaviors.
 New behaviors only become habits through continuous repetition.
-Even considering all these facets, without ongoing support, long-term practical transfer will not be possible.
-The longer the training has been completed, the more difficult it will be for participants to recall the content freely.
+Even considering all these facets, without ongoing support, no long-term practical transfer will be possible.
+The longer the training recedes, the more difficult it becomes for participants to recall the content freely.

-What measures support practical transfer in the follow-up?
+Which measures support the practical transfer in the follow-up?

-Possible hurdles and obstacles for the transfer should already be considered in the planning phase.
-What conditions at the workplace could limit the transfer?
-Are the managers aware of the content of the development measures?
-Where and when should the new skills come into play?
+Possible hurdles and obstacles for the transfer should be taken into account during the design phase.
+What conditions in the workplace could restrict the transfer?
+Are the leaders informed about the content of the professional development measures?
+Where and when should the new skills be applied?

 Harry Martin from the University of Cleveland proposes various approaches to effectively follow up on training measures.